 Brown Sugar and Black Tea Roll-out Cookies

 I don’t usually make roll-out cookies because, well, they as just so plain.
-But I’ve been seeing so many fun-shaped cookies around the blogs that I’ve been itching to make a batch myself when I was inspired by Smitten Kitchen‘s Nutmeg Maple Butter Cookies.
-So R raided my cupboards to find the dregs of a bag of brown sugar and regular organic sugar.
-I sat down to stare at them with my cup of tea in hand, when I had the idea.
+But I’ve been seeing so many fun-shaped cookies around the blogs that I started itching to make a batch myself, especially when I was inspired by Smitten Kitchen‘s Nutmeg Maple Butter Cookies.
+So I raided my cupboards to find the dregs of a bag of brown sugar and regular organic sugar.
+I sat down to stare at them and brainstorm with my cup of tea in hand, when I had the idea.

 With cookies like this you don’t need much: all that is really needed is butter, sugar, flour, and some type of liquid to bring it all together.
 Some people use an egg or some milk to help fill out the liquid portion, but that’s where the black tea comes in.
 When paired up with the brown sugar they add a very subtle but lovely touch to an otherwise boring butter cookie.

-To decorate, I made some naturally colored sugars.
+To decorate I tend to avoid sprinkles because most of them are made with a lot of very unnatural ingredients, if you don’t believe me just look up what confectioner’s glaze is.
+So, instead I made some naturally colored sugars.
 The pink comes from a few pomegranate seeds and the green from a leaf of baby spinach.
 When the cookies are brushed with a glaze to help the colored sugar stick, these simple little cookies become just a touch more special, and perfect for the holidays!

 Brown Sugar and Black Tea Roll-out Cookies